nathanpeterstone/SafeHaven/README.md

 ## Alexa Skill

-Need to create a new Alexa skill, and get the Skill Id (as this is required within the lambda function configuration)
+You will need to create a new Alexa skill, and get the Skill Id (as this is required within the lambda function configuration)

 Alexa Skill setup is beyond the scope of this guide.